Smithsonian American Art Museum

+Attendance

+In 2022 the museum received 1,100,000 visitors, ranking it seventh in the List of most-visited museums in the United States.

 History

 The museum's history can be traced to the creation of the Smithsonian Institution in 1846.
 The act of Congress establishing the Smithsonian called for it to include "a gallery of art".
 In its early years, however, little effort was put into developing the art collection, as Smithsonian Secretary Joseph Henry preferred to focus on scientific research.
 The collection was first on display in the original Smithsonian Building (now known as the Castle).
 In 1865, a fire destroyed much of the collection.
 Those art holdings that survived were mostly loaned to the Library of Congress and the Corcoran Gallery of Art in the following decades.
 In 1896, the artworks were brought back to the Smithsonian, after Congress appropriated money to construct a fireproof room for them.

 The Smithsonian began to refer to its art collection as the National Gallery of Art in 1906, in connection with efforts to receive Harriet Lane Johnston's art collection, which she had bequeathed to the "national art gallery".
 The collection grew as the Smithsonian buildings grew, and the collection was housed in one or more Smithsonian buildings on the National Mall.

 In 1920, the National Gallery of Art was separated from the National Museum, becoming its own branch of the Smithsonian, with William Henry Holmes as its first director.
 By this time, space had become critical: "Collections to the value of several millions of dollars are in storage or temporarily on exhibition and are crowding out important exhibits and producing a congested condition in the Natural History, Industrial Arts, and Smithsonian Buildings".
 In 1924, architect Charles A. Platt drew up preliminary plans for a National Gallery of Art to be built on the block next to the Natural History Museum.
 However, this building was never constructed.

 In 1937, the National Gallery of Art became the National Collection of Fine Arts (NCFA), because Andrew Mellon insisted that the previous moniker be given to a new institution formed through his donation of a large art collection.

-By the 1950's, the NCFA still occupied a small space in the Natural History Building.
+By the 1950s, the NCFA still occupied a small space in the Natural History Building.
 In 1958, Congress finally granted the NCFA a home, the Old Patent Office Building, which was about to be vacated by the U.S. Civil Service Commission.
 The building would be shared with the planned National Portrait Gallery, with the NCFA occupying the northern half of the building.
 Renovation work on the building began in 1964.
 The NCFA opened in its new home on May 6, 1968.